jptacek/JPtacek.com/src/documents/2014/07/the-long-goodbye-to-windows-phone/index.html.md

 thing though is,
 Microsoft has yet to relase and/or announce a new phone for the US market for their new phone Operating System.
-Four months after generating enthusiasm and excitemenet, no new phone models in the US, with the excpetion of the just announced low-end Lumia 630 at T-Mobile last week.
+Four months after generating enthusiasm and excitemenet, no new phone models in the US, with the excpetion of the just announced low-end Lumia 630 at T-Mobile.
 This is madness.
 They have a great platform, have consumer interest with their Cortana application, and no one can go into a store and buy one in the biggest mobile phone market in the world.